windmill-labs/windmilldocs/docs/getting_started/scripts.md

 templates.
 This is particularly useful with resources for example: you can define a template script that can be rapidly used with that resource.

-When creating a script as a template, the script's code will be pre-filled with the template code.
+When creating a script from a template, the script's code will be pre-filled with the template code.

+While you can create as many Template Scripts as you want, Windmill comes with a few built-in types.
+One of the provided templates for TypeScript/Deno is the PostgreSQL template.
+This template showcases how to quickly create a parameterized statement for a PostgreSQL database.
+Template Scripts can be used as a standalone Script, or as a part of a Flow.

-Templates are just scripts!
-In addition, they get listed as templates in the Scripts page:
+Indeed, templates are just scripts!

 ![Add from template](../assets/how_to/add_from_template.png)